Morgall/LARF_BA/readme.md

 This repository contains an implementation of a lookahead decision tree which is a modification of the lookahead decision tree by Organ et al..
-Their approach can be found at [text](https://github.com/koftezz/rolling-lookahead-DT) which is an implementation of their lookahead decision tree approach
+Their approach can be found at [their repository](https://github.com/koftezz/rolling-lookahead-DT) which is an implementation of their lookahead decision tree approach
 ["Rolling Lookahead Learning for Optimal Classification Trees"](https://doi.org/10.48550/arXiv.2304.10830).
 This